-- 8. Based on MLLs, Handbooks, textual materials and item pools, appropriate orientation of teachers should be organised before phase I begins, and should likewise be repeated before launching Phases II and III under the expansion programme.
+- 83. Based on MLLs handbooks, textual materials and item pools, appropriate orientation of teachers should be organized before Phase I begins, and should lilkewise be repeated before launching Phases II and III under the expansion programme.
 Similar orientation should be provided to supervisors and other concerned personnel in relation to their respective responsibilities.
 For all these functionaries a systematic plan of recurrent orientation during the entire implementation programme should be meticulously followed.
 The recurrent training should be of short duration and should be functional and task-oriented. - 9.
 Efforts should be made to involve the local community in a variety of ways.
-Where local education committees exist, their co-operation and active participation should be sought, cooperation of those parents (among others) whose children do not attend school regularly should be sought by establishing contact with them and regular attendence of their children ascertained so that they do not lag behind in attaining the expected mastery of MLLs.
-If there are voluntary agencies or individual volunters in the community or neighbouring communities who can provide guidance and support to the school especially in regard to raising the quality of education, their involvement and participation should also be explored.
-Such agencies and individuals may include, among others, retired educators or other professionals, personnel from a primary or secondary training college nearby, and officials of health department and other such agencies in a village who are motivated enough to extend a helping hand to the school or the NFE centre from time to time.
-In brief, full utilization of human, physical and even financial resources available in the local environment (whether village, town or city) should be made for effective implementation of MLLs.

-Similarly, for the purpose of getting internal support 10. mutual reinforcement, networking of neighbouring schools may be introduced where feasible.
-Such school - clusters or complexes, proposed by the Education Commission in the sixtees, could work co-operatively for sharing experiences and materials, solving certain problems of instruction, evaluation and monitoring among themselves, reducing time and cost by producing tests, remedical materials, etc. co- operatively, and thus helping one another in improving the quality of the learning process.
-If networking or clustering approach is followed, it should be seen that the size of these groups is kept manageable, say, clusters of some 5 to 10 schools in a compact area within a Teachers and Headmasters may form their Councils to run the networks and set agenda and targets for their co-operative work in the light of their felt needs.
+Where local education committees exist, their cooperation and active participation should be sought, cooperation of those parents (among others) whose children do not attend school regularly should be sought by esstablishing contact with them and regular attendance of their children asscertained so that they do not lag behind in attaining the expected mastery of MILLs.
+If there are voluntary agencies or individual volunteers in the community or neighbouring communities who can provide guidance and support to the school especially in regard to raising the quality of education, their involvement and participation should also be explored.
+Such agencies amd individuals may include, among others, retired educators or other prrofessionals, personnel from a primary or secondary training college nearby. amd officials of health department and other such agencies in a village who are miotivated enough to extend a helping hand to the school or the NFE centre from time to time.
+In brief, full utilization of human, physical and even fimancial resources available in the local environment (whether village, town or city) should be made for enactive implementation of MLLs. - 10.
+Similarly, for the purposes of getting internal support and mutual reinforcement, networking of neighbouring schools may be introduced where feasible.
+Such school-clusters or complexes, as proposed by the Education Commission in the sixties, could work cooperatively for sharing experiences and materials, solving certain problems of instruction, evaluation and monitoring among themselves, reducing time and cost by producing tests, remedical materials, etc. cooperatively, and thus helping one another in improving the quality of the learning process.
+If the networking or clustering approach is followed, it should be seen that the size of these groups is kept manageable, say, clusters of some 5 to 10 schools in a compact area within a block.
+Teachers and headmasters may form their councils to run the networks and set agenda and targets for their cooperative work in the light of their felt needs.